-You may find that counting the seconds between lightning strikes and thunderclaps also helps ease your anxiety – assuming there’s a prolonged time between the sounds.
+Counting the seconds between lightning strikes and thunderclaps may ease your anxiety if there’s a prolonged period between the sounds.

 Watching TV during a thunderstorm isn’t dangerous to your health, but your TV set may be vulnerable.
-If lightning strikes a spot in the electrical grid, your appliances could experience a power surge caused by over-voltage.
+If lightning strikes the electrical grid, appliances could experience a power surge caused by over-voltage.

 Sharing a Bed During a Thunderstorm

 Some people find it easier to sleep through a storm if they can call on a “thunder buddy.”
-It’s easier to sleep when we share a bed with somebody we love, so consider sleeping beside somebody else if this is an option.
+It’s easier to sleep when we share a bed with somebody we love.

-A partner is the easiest choice.
-If you sleep in separate rooms as your partner snores, consider calling an amnesty for one night only.
-If nothing else, the sound of snoring may block out thunder and appear comforting by comparison.
+When you sleep in separate rooms because a partner snores, call an amnesty for the night, as snoring may block out thunder and appear comforting by comparison.

-If you’ve been watching the weather forecast and know that a thunderstorm is coming, stock up on natural sleep aids.
-It’s not recommended to seek prescription sleeping pills if you must react quickly to something that occurs during the storm.
+If you know a thunderstorm is coming, stock up on natural sleep aids.
+It’s not recommended to seek prescription sleeping pills if you must react quickly to something that happens during the storm.

 Sleep in a Different Room